finitud/vagrant-common-lisp/README.md

 The contents of the current directory can be accessed from the virtual machine at `/vagrant`, so you can clone the repository to a new folder and copy your projects there (cleaner) or just throw the files into your project's main directory (less clean).

+This project is licensed under the MIT Licence.
+See LICENCE.txt for the full text.